chobolife/study_english/bread_barbershop/Season_1/05_Bully_Pie.md

 ***
 - Oh, I'm finally a whole new pie.
 - That's right.
 I knew the sweet pretty lady pie would do the trick.
 I sure do impress myself.
-- Oh thank you so much, Mr Bread.
+- Oh, thank you so much, Mr. Bread.
 You're all right in my book.
 - Thank you Mister.
 See you soon.
 ***
 - Good luck finding that stale old pie.
 I'm turning over a new leaf in life.